mriganksagar/cv/metadata.typ

 /* Layout Setting */
 #let awesomeColor = "darkblue" // Optional: skyblue, red, nephritis, concrete, darknight

-#let profilePhoto = "../src/avatar.png" // Leave blank if profil photo is not needed
+#let profilePhoto = "" // Leave blank if profil photo is not needed

 #let varLanguage = "" // INFO: value must matches folder suffix; i.e "zh" -> "./modules_zh"

-#let varEntrySocietyFirst = false // Decide if you want to put your company in bold or your position in bold
+#let varEntrySocietyFirst = true // Decide if you want to put your company in bold or your position in bold

-#let varDisplayLogo = true // Decide if you want to display organisation logo or not
+#let varDisplayLogo = false // Decide if you want to display organisation logo or not

 #let ifAIInjection = false // Decide if you want to inject AI prompt or not

-#let keywordsInjectionList = ("Data Analyst", "GCP", "Python", "SQL", "Tableau",) // Leave blank if you don't want to inject keywords
+#let keywordsInjectionList = () // Leave blank if you don't want to inject keywords